Recurrent Implantation Failure / Miscarriage

 When you have experienced recurrent miscarriage, or failed implantation during your IVF treatment, then it’s likely that you will need more sophisticated diagnostic testing.
 Our personalised approach to your testing means that we will take care to make sure that we only give you the most appropriate tests, not only saving you time and expense but, most importantly, delivering accurate results which will help us give you the most appropriate treatment plan for your own individual needs.

-Chromosomal abnormalities can be identified using Pre-implantation Genetic Screening (PGS).
+Chromosomal abnormalities can be identified using Pre-implantation Genetic Testing (PGT-A).
 This procedure involves removing one or more cells from an embryo to test the genetic make-up of the whole embryo prior to placing it back in the mother’s uterus.
-By using PGS our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer and this can reduce the likelihood of miscarriage.
+By using PGT-A our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer and this can reduce the likelihood of miscarriage.

 Other causes for failed implantation relate to hormone problems, blood clotting or the immune system, all of which can prevent embryos from implanting properly.
 These are the problems that we check for during recurrent implantation failure screening.
 Key tests might include immune screening – by screening for particular antibodies and autoantibodies, we can get an insight into whether your immune system could be preventing embryos from implanting properly.